-Dirndl - A look at the diversity of traditional clothing
+Dirndl - A look at the variety of traditional clothing

 Dirndl - Ein Blick auf die Vielfalt der Traditionskleidung